vipulnaik/working-drafts/programming-notes/scala-javascript-python-comparison-cheatsheets.md

 information here.
 Caveat emptor -- may contain mistakes, and may miss nuances.

-My experience:
+My experience with these languages as of 2024-02-14:

 * Scala: 6 years doing extensive coding and data analysis in Scala, 2-3 years using it more sporadically.

-* JavaScript: 6 years coding sporadically in it, but spending a lot more time *reading* JavaScript code to understand how particular codebases work.
+* JavaScript: 6 years coding sporadically in it, but spending a lot more time (over 7-8 years) *reading* JavaScript code regulary to understand how particular codebases work.

 * Python: 1-2 years coding regularly (though not extensively) in Python, and 7-8 years of occasional reading and writing of Python